StegarescuAnaMaria/Dual_Coordinate_Descent_for_Large-scale_Linear_SVM/README.md

 The dataset consists of separate arrays of numbers on each line, representing different n-dimensional points of the cardinal system.
 The first number represents the class of the point, "-1" or "+1", accompanied by the scaled coordinates (in proportion to 1).
 The goal of the algorithms is determining the correct weight, so that w*x <= y if y = -1 and    w*x >= y if y = 1, where x is the cardinal point, w is the weight and y is the class, and the distance between the nearest 2 points of opposite classes is maximum.

 ![](image1.png)

+(the bias (b) from the above graphs will not be taken into consideration)